teur/OpenReader-WebUI/README.md

 # OpenReader WebUI 📄🔊

 OpenReader WebUI is a document reader with Text-to-Speech capabilities, offering a TTS read along experience with narration for both PDF and EPUB documents.
-It can use any OpenAI compatible TTS endpoint, including [Kokoro-FastAPI](https://github.com/remsky/Kokoro-FastAPI/tree/v0.0.5post1-stable).
+It can use any OpenAI compatible TTS endpoint, including [Kokoro-FastAPI](https://github.com/remsky/Kokoro-FastAPI).

 - 🎯 **TTS API Integration**: Compatible with OpenAI text to speech API, Kokoro FastAPI TTS, or any other compatible service; enabling high-quality voice narration
 - 💾 **Local-First Architecture**: Uses IndexedDB browser storage - no server uploads required
 - 🛜 **Optional Server-side documents**: Manually upload documents to the next backend for all users to download
 - 📖 **Read Along Experience**: Follow along with highlighted text as the TTS narrates
-- 🎧 **Audiobook Creation**: Create and export audiobooks from PDF and ePub files with m4b format
 - 📚 **EPUB Support**: Read EPUB files with table of contents
 - 📄 **PDF Support**: Read PDF files with clean text extraction
-  - 💬 Follow along with highlighted text as the TTS narrates
+- 🎧 **Audiobook Creation**: Create and export audiobooks from PDF and ePub files with m4b format
 - 📲 **Mobile Support**: Works on mobile devices, and can be added as a PWA web app
 - 🎨 **Customizable Experience**:
   - 🔑 Set TTS API base URL (with optional API key)